 Pfizer and Moderna are two-dose vaccines, so receiving both doses is crucial in ensuring maximum effectiveness.
 "People should not count on, 'Okay, I had one, that's good enough,'" Dr. Malvestutto explained.
 "Now that we have a vaccine, let's make sure that we get the full protection that we can get from this."

-Yes, it's more challenging to get two doses, on both an individual and global level.
-"We are going to do everything possible to make it as easy and as painless as possible for people to come back for that second shot," Dr. Malvestutto stressed.
+It is more challenging to get two doses, on both an individual and country-wide level, which is why we're seeing that slowly-growing percentage of people skipping the second shot.
+Still, "we are going to do everything possible to make it as easy and as painless as possible for people to come back for that second shot," Dr. Malvestutto emphasized.
 While one shot will provide some protection, getting both doses gives your body a significantly stronger defense.
 "If we know that it works best with two doses," Dr. Malvestutto said, "then get the two doses."